 Step 4: Replace the furnace.

 Getting comfortable with energy savings.
-You can contact a furnace repair and replacement service for this.
+You can contact a furnace replacement service for this.

 Step 5: Replace the dangerous stairs.

 I didn’t want to show anyone the basement for fear they would fall down the stairs.
 A new set of pine stairs for us means everyone can enjoy our lovely basement.